WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Technical Approach

-Our approach to learn a minimal WFA is based on the spectral learning method developed by \citet{Balle2012Spectral}.
+Our approach to learn a minimal WFA is based on the spectral learning method developed by \cite{Balle2012Spectral}.
 The spectral method makes use of a Hankel matrix $\bfH_h \in \mathbb{R}^{\Sigma^* \times \Sigma^*}$ associated with the function $h: \Sigma^* \rightarrow \mathbb{R}$, which is a bi-infinite matrix with entries $\bfH_h(u, v) = h(uv)$ for $u, v \in \Sigma^*$.
-The class of functions $h$ that can be represented by a WFA are rational power series functions and their associated Hankel matrix $\bfH_h$ has finite rank \citep{Berstel1988Rational, Salomaa2012Automata}.
+We assume the class of functions $h$ that can be represented by a WFA are rational power series functions and their associated Hankel matrix $\bfH_h$ has finite rank \cite{Berstel1988Rational, Salomaa2012Automata}.
+It can be showns that under certain assumptions WFA are expressively equivalent to monadic second-order logic.
+The quantitative property of WFA allows us to model the performance score $s$ of the demonstrated trajectories.

 \begin{assumption} The Hankel matrix $\bfH_{h}$ associated with the true task specification $h$ has finite rank. \end{assumption}

 In practice, only finite sub-blocks of the Hankel matrix, constructed from the expert demonstrations $\calD$, can be considered.
 Given a basis $\calB = (\calP, \calS)$ where $\calP, \calS \subset \Sigma^*$ are finite sets of prefixes and suffixes respectively, define $\bfH_{\calB}$ and $\{\bfH_{\sigma}\}_{\sigma \in \Sigma}$ as the finite sub-blocks of $\bfH_h$ such that $\bfH_{\calB}(u, v) = h(uv)$, $\bfH_\sigma(u, v) = h(u\sigma v)$, $\forall u \in \calP, v \in \calS$.
 The foundation of the spectral learning method is summarized in the following theorem.